Winnipeg School Division: French-immersion programs

 The immersion program option is offered in the following schools:

 Former schools

 Governance

 Policies regarding the provision of educational services in WSD are the responsibility of the Board of Trustees of the Winnipeg School Division.
 The Winnipeg School Division comprises nine wards, each having one elected trustee, who are elected for a four-year term.

-The 2020-2021 year includes the following trustees (with trustee for Ward 3 and 4 yet to be determined): Ward 5 seat has been vacated, after the previous trustee was removed by the Division's board of trustees.
-Seats for Ward 3, 4, and 5 may be filled during the upcoming civic election expected on October 26, 2022.
+On October 26, 2022, the following trustees were elected into office: